tjvananne/technical-field-guide/tactical/Python/tricky_installs/virtualenvironments_and_ipython.md

 ## 4) Install virtualenv and virtualenvwrapper-win

-Close any command prompts you have open and then open a new command prompt and execute:
+Close any command prompts you have open and then open a new command prompt and execute these commands:

 	python -m pip install virtualenv
 	python -m pip install virtualenvwrapper-win